Leaderboard

 1 point

 This is a livery for the Hot Start Challenger 650.
+Original design.
 To install, extract the zip file into the "liveries" folder.
-You can supply your own registration, N421AS is not printed on the cowlings.
-If you enjoy my work, consider supporting me on Patreon to cover some of the horrendous Adobe-costs ;).
-You can find 8K versions of the liveries there.
+You can supply your own registration, HB-MNT is not printed on the cowlings.
+There are no country flags on the tail.
+You can add your own if you're so inclined.1 point -

 1 point